 Hotel Rjúkandi.
 Rooms can accommodate up to three people and have a private bathroom.
 At the onsite restaurant, dine on traditional Icelandic dishes made from organic ingredients.

 Are you planning a visit to the Snaefellsnes Peninsula?
-If you have any questions or if you want to share your experience, comment below!
+If you have any questions about the best things to do on the Snaefellsnes Peninsula or if you want to share your experience, comment below!

 More Information for Your Trip to Iceland:

-- 10 Day Iceland Itinerary: 4 Amazing Itineraries for Your Trip to Iceland
+- Iceland Itinerary: 10 Day Iceland Itinerary: 4 Amazing Itineraries for Your Trip to Iceland

-- Iceland Travel Tips: Things to Know Before You Travel to Iceland
+- Travel Advice: Iceland Travel Tips: Things to Know Before You Travel to Iceland

 Read all of our articles about Iceland in our Iceland Destination Guide.